autosome-ru/IBIS-rSNP/README.md

-# Allele-specificity benchmaring of IBIS PWM and AAA submissions
+# Allele-specificity benchmarking of IBIS PWM and AAA submissions

 Benchmarks **PWM** and **AAA** models on regulatory SNPs from allele-specific binding (ChIP-seq, GHT-SELEX).